refresh-dataflow

 ================================================================================

-In both cases, the notebook exits with code 1, causing the Fabric pipeline to mark the notebook activity as Failed.
+In both cases, the notebook re-raises the exception, causing the Fabric pipeline to mark the notebook activity as Failed and surface the real error message.

 Integration with Dataflow Power Query